soundasleep/phpdoc/README.md

 * Global functions support
 * Option for `issue #123` to link to an external issue tracker
 * Provide a `grunt` task/`bin` task
+* Link through to open source projects for composer projects
+* Link through to source code for GitHub projects

 ## See also